Blood of the Wolf

 1185-1206 CE

-Temujin's rise began with his marriage to Börte of the Konkirat tribe, a match his father had arranged before his death.
+Temujin's rise began with his marriage to Borte of the Konkirat tribe, a match his father had arranged before his death.
 The alliance gave him his first base of support outside his own family.
 It didn't hold for long.
-Shortly after the wedding, Börte was kidnapped by the Merkits, a rival tribe settling an old grievance against Temujin's father.
+Shortly after the wedding, Borte was kidnapped by the Merkits, a rival tribe settling an old grievance against Temujin's father.

 His response was his first real political move.
 He called on Toghrul Khan of the Kerait tribe, his father's blood brother, and on Jamukha, his own childhood anda.
-The three launched a raid that brought Börte back, and in doing so Temujin showed he could build alliances and lead men under pressure.
+The three launched a raid that brought Borte back, and in doing so Temujin showed he could build alliances and lead men under pressure.

 The partnership with Jamukha didn't last.
 As Temujin's following grew, he began pulling apart the old Mongol social order.
 Other leaders reserved the richest plunder for their noble warriors.
 Temujin split it evenly with common soldiers.
-He promoted men on loyalty and ability, not birth, and the established aristocracy hated him for it.
+He promoted men on loyalty and ability rather than birth, which won him the loyalty of commoners and earned the hatred of the established aristocracy.

 By 1206 CE, every major rival tribe had been defeated or absorbed.
 At a great assembly (kurultai) on the banks of the Onon River, Temujin was proclaimed Genghis Khan, Universal Ruler of all Mongolia.
 The old tribal divisions were dissolved and the people were reforged into a single nation, governed by a new legal code called the Yasa.